 In-Person Consumer Assistance with the Marketplace

-There are three main types of in-person consumer assistance available to Michigan consumers for help with applying to the federally-run Health Insurance Marketplace and picking a plan:
+There are three main types of free, in-person consumer assistance available to Michigan consumers for help with applying to the federally-run Health Insurance Marketplace and picking a plan:

 - health insurance agents;